youssefbadrr/QueenGame/README.md

+This is a project I worked on in class.

 # Queen Two-Player Game

 In this game, two players take turns moving a black queen on a chessboard.
 The queen starts randomly in either the top row (row 8) or the rightmost column (column h).
 The goal is to move the queen to the bottom-left square (a1).